Back to blog

 3. Open a Business Account and Deposit Share Capital

 After notarization, open a business bank account in the name of the GmbH i.G. (in formation) and deposit at least €12,500.
 You will need the deposit confirmation for the trade register application.
-The remaining €12,500 can be paid in later.
+The remaining €12,500 can be paid in later, but remains a standing obligation.
+Important: the share capital is not frozen.
+Once the GmbH is registered, you can use it for ongoing business.

 4. Trade Register Entry (Handelsregister)

 The notary files the application with the local court (Amtsgericht).
-Processing typically takes 2 to 4 weeks.
+Processing typically takes 2 to 4 weeks — for online formation, registration must even happen within ten working days of a complete application.
 The GmbH officially exists only once registered.
 Until then, you operate as a GmbH i.G. with additional personal liability.

 5. Trade License and Tax Registration